“We have not inherited the Earth from our fathers, we are borrowing it from our children.”

 Lots of information and educational resources.

 An 11-minute long animated video which describes simply and clearly the process and implications of climate change.

 This is an excellent site which combines education and charity.
 Each time you answer a question correctly they donate 10 grains of rice through the UN Food Programme.
 The more questions you get right the harder it becomes.
 Subject areas include English grammar or vocabulary, geography, languages, chemistry, maths and art.
-For more information on FreeRice see this NBC News Report.
+More information on FreeRice.